Eiryu52/Eiryu52.github.io/index.md

 Hey everyone!
 Thank you for visiting my github blog, this is where I will post all my blogs for the ST 558 class throughtout the semester.
 I am a current Master's student at NC State in my final semester!
 I will be graduating in December 2023.
-I am interested in pursuing a career as a statistician and data scientist, particularly in the field of healthcare, biology, and environmental sciences.
+I am interested in pursuing a career as a statistician and data scientist, particularly in the field of healthcare, biology, or environmental sciences.

 My email is kedupug@ncsu.edu if you would like to contact me.